 Denny Marie Post has served as a member of our Board since December 2019.
-Ms. Post has served on the board of directors of Travel + Leisure, Inc. since May 2018, Bluestone Lane Holdings since October 2020, Libbey, Inc. since November 2020, and P.F.
-Chang's since April 2022.
-Ms. Post currently serves as Co-President of Nextbite, a virtual restaurant and online order management business.
-Prior to that Ms. Post served on the board of directors of Red Robin Gourmet Burgers, Inc., a casual dining restaurant chain, from August 2016 to April 2019 and served in a variety of senior management roles from August 2011 to April 2019, including President, Chief Executive Officer, Chief Concept Officer and Chief Marketing Officer.
-Ms. Post has previously held management positions at T-Mobile US, Inc., Starbucks Corporation, Burger King Worldwide Inc., and KFC USA as well as Priszm Brandz Canada (a joint venture of YUM!
+Ms. Post has served on the board of directors of Travel & Leisure Co. since May 2018, Bluestone Lane Holdings since October 2020 and Libbey, Inc. since November 2020.
+Ms. Post previously served as Co-President of Nextbite, a virtual restaurant and online order management business.
+Prior to that, Ms. Post served on the board of directors of Red Robin Gourmet Burgers, Inc., a casual dining restaurant chain, from August 2016 to April 2019 and served in a variety of senior management roles from August 2011 to April 2019, including President, Chief Executive Officer, Chief Concept Officer and Chief Marketing Officer.
+Ms. Post has previously held management positions at T-Mobile US, Inc., Starbucks Corporation, Burger King Worldwide Inc., and KFC USA as well as priszm brandz (a joint venture of YUM!
 Brands, Inc.).
 Ms. Post received her certificate in Finance from Wharton School of Business at the University of Pennsylvania and her B.A. in Journalism and Social Sciences from Trinity University.
 We believe that Ms. Post is qualified to serve on our Board because of her diverse business, management and leadership experience in the consumer, food and hospitality industries.